About Haemonchus placei

 The nematode Haemonchus placei, or large stomach worm, twisted wire worm, is primarily a parasite of ruminants in tropical regions.
 The disease haemonchosis is characterised by anemia, edema, and weight loss and very heavy infections often cause death in young and well-fed animals.

 Genome Assembly & Annotation

-The draft genome assembly was produced by the Parasite Genomic group at the Wellcome Trust Sanger Institute, in collaboration with John Gilleard (University of Calgary), using Illumina paired-end sequencing followed by an in-house genome assembly pipeline comprising various steps, including contig assembly, scaffolding, gap-filling and error-correction (Helminth Genomes Consortium, unpublished).
+The draft genome assembly was produced by the Parasite Genomic group at the Wellcome Trust Sanger Institute, in collaboration with John Gilleard (University of Calgary) as part of the 50 Helminth Henomes project.
+The assembly uses Illumina paired-end sequencing followed by an in-house genome assembly pipeline comprising various steps, including contig assembly, scaffolding, gap-filling and error-correction.

 This widget has been derived from the assembly-stats code developed by the Lepbase project at the University of Edinburgh